Decidability of Querying First-Order Theories via Countermodels of Finite Width: Introduction

+\begin{example} As an easy example, consider the folklore observation that the satisfiability problem of a FO fragment $\mathfrak{F}$ is decidable whenever it exhibits the \emph{finite-model property} (fmp), meaning that every satisfiable sentence $\Phi \in \mathfrak{F}$ has a finite model: In that case, unsatisfiability of $\Phi$ can be detected by enumerating all its consequences and stopping if $\mathit{false}$ is produced, while satisfiability of $\Phi$ can be spotted by enumerating all finite structures, checking modelhood, and stopping if one finite model of $\Phi$ is encountered -- then, both semidecision algorithms run in parallel yield a decision procedure.

+Returning to our framework, note that the statement \textsl{``$\mathfrak{F}$ has the fmp''} can be paraphrased into \textsl{``$\textsc{Entailment}(\mathfrak{F},\{\mathrm{false}\})$ has the finite-domainsize-countermodel property''}, and we see that the function just returning the domain size of a structure can be seen as a width measure useful for our purpose. \end{example}

+When it comes to characterizing logics that are guaranteed to have strucutrally simple models, the \emph{treewidth} measure \cite{ROBERTSON198449} has been well-established as another useful tool, e.g., for logics of the guarded family \cite{AndrekaNB98,Gradel99}.
+More recently, treewidth and \emph{cliquewidth} of universal models have been investigated in the context of existential rules \cite{BagLecMugSal11,CaliGK13,ICDT2023}.\footnote{Specifics will be discussed in detail in later sections.}

+These considerations make it seem worthwhile to investigate -- on a more abstract level -- under which conditions decidability of $\textsc{Entailment}(\mathfrak{F},\mathfrak{Q})$ follows from its \textsl{``finite-width-countermodel property''} for some kind of width.
+This is what we set out to do in this paper.
+In short, our contributions are the following:

-\begin{itemize} \item We establish a generic framework for showing decidability of $\textsc{Entailment}(\mathfrak{F},\mathfrak{Q})$ based on the existence of countermodels of finite width, and discuss how it can be used to obtain and generalize miscellaneous decidability results from the literature (where the existing proofs sometimes even employ an ad hoc version of our generic argument).
+\begin{itemize} \item In \Cref{sec:easy} and \Cref{sec:genericdecidability}, we establish a generic framework for showing decidability of $\textsc{Entailment}(\mathfrak{F},\mathfrak{Q})$ based on the existence of countermodels of finite width, and discuss how it can be used to obtain and generalize miscellaneous decidability results from the literature (where the existing proofs sometimes even employ an ad hoc version of our generic argument).

-\item We single out the lucrative special case where the specification language warrants finitely universal model sets of finite width, yielding decidability of entailment for a vast class of homomorphism-closed queries of high expressivity.
+\item In \Cref{sec:homclosedqueries}, we single out the lucrative special case where the specification language warrants finitely universal model sets of finite width, yielding decidability of entailment for a vast class of homomorphism-closed queries of high expressivity.
+In our view, this special case strikes a very favorable balance between the expressivity of the specification language and that of the query language.

-\item We expose (a suitably reformulated and simplified version of) Blumensath's \emph{partitionwidth} as a very powerful width measure, superseding all others previously considered in this context, and exhibiting the extremely convenient property of being robust under diverse model-theoretic transformations.
+\item \Cref{sec:partitionwidth} exposes (a suitably reformulated and simplified version of) Blumensath's \emph{partitionwidth} \cite{Blumensath03,Blumensath06} as a very powerful width measure, superseding all others previously considered in this context, and exhibiting the extremely convenient property of being robust under diverse model-theoretic transformations.